arashl1364/BFMediate/README.md

 ## Getting Started

-In what follows we use simulated data to illustrate how is mediation analysis done using this package.
-All the models and analyses done here are discussed in detail in Laghaie & Otter (2020).
+The following examples simulate data, call package functions, and summarize output to illustrate the models and analyses discussed in detail in Laghaie & Otter (2020).

 # Simple partial mediation model and BF sensitivity to the choice of prior

-Among other functions _BFMediate_ contains functions that estimate simple mediation models and compute empirical evidence in favor of/against full mediation in the causal theory level.
-We illustrate this by first simulating data from a full mediation model:
+This example simulates data from a simple mediation model in which the data generating direct effect is zero, i.e., a model with full mediation.
 ```
 library(BFMediate)